kupresanin99/Project423/README.md

 **Removed on June 6**

 ## Instructions

 **0. Connect to your EC2 instance on AWS**

+	It is suggested that the graders switch to a t2.2XL instance for this project.
+	Training on t2.2XL should take ~ 10 minutes.
+	Training on micro might take ~ 10 hours.
+	All other steps running smoothly on micro, for what it's worth.

-**1. Clone the Master branch of the GitHub repo.
+**1. Clone the Master branch of this GitHub repo.
 In terminal, cd into project directory.**

 **2. Create a conda environment, my_env = name of your new environment**